Frequently Asked Questions

 Connect with us first prior to visiting one of our special order dealers to order Trex Fencing.
 Our team of product experts will assist with this process and make it easier to purchase.

 LOOKING FOR AN INSTALLER?

 Contact us and we will set you up with contractors in your area experienced with installing Trex Fencing.

 HOW MUCH DOES TREX® FENCING COST?

-Installation prices can vary greaty due to size, access, location and many other circumstances.
-Typical material and labor costs can range from $75 to $95 per foot and even higher depending many variables.
+Installation prices can vary due to size, access, location and local conditions.
+Typical material with labor costs could range from $85 to $110 per foot and could be higher depending on variables such as removal of existing fencing and gate installation.
 As with many things in life, you get what you pay for.
 Initially, Trex® Fencing does cost more than wood and vinyl (PVC) fences; however, the payoff you get over time in decreased maintenance costs and increased leisure time provides compelling value — so much so that you’ll often see Trex® Fencing referenced in the listings of properties for sale as an indicator of quality and value that homeowners and real estate agents tout when selling a home.
 Of course, the real value is in the time that you enjoy spending outdoors secured by Trex® Fencing without all the time and expense of maintenance.

 WHAT IS THE LIFETIME VALUE OF TREX® FENCING?